Undergoing vocational training in Germany

 Have your school-leaving qualification recognised

-To undergo vocational training, you must have your school-leaving qualification recognised in Germany.
+You must have your school-leaving qualification recognised in Germany.
 You must present the relevant certificate to the vocational school.
 This will incur costs.

 To find out where you can have your school-leaving qualification recognised, visit the website anabin: Anerkennungs- und Beratungsstellen in Deutschland (only in German).